jonasmerlin/apl-vercel-2/src/site/notes/APL/patterns/Pattern 001 - Independent Regions.md

 There are four separate arguments which have led us to this conclusion:

-1. 'The nature and limits of human government.
+1. The nature and limits of human government.
 2. Equity among regions in a world community.
 3. Regional planning considerations.
 4. Support for the intensity and diversity of human cultures.

-5. There are natural limits to the size of groups that can govern themselves in a human way.
+1. There are natural limits to the size of groups that can govern themselves in a human way.
 The biologist [J. B. S. Haldane](https://en.wikipedia.org/wiki/J._B._S._Haldane) has remarked on this in his paper, "[On Being the Right Size](https://web.archive.org/web/20110822151104/http://irl.cs.ucla.edu/papers/right-size.html) ([Wikipedia Entry](https://web.archive.org/web/20110822151104/http://irl.cs.ucla.edu/papers/right-size.html)) :

 >  ... just as there is a best size for every animal, so the same is true for every human institution.
 In the Greek type of democracy all the citizens could listen to a series of orators and vote directly on questions of legislation.
 Hence their philosophers held that a small city was the largest possible democratic state. ...